tomnil/runtime-typescript-checker/README.md

 ## More information

-Check out the demo project: `runtime-typescript-checker-demo`.
+Check out the demo project: [runtime-typescript-checker-demo](https://github.com/tomnil/runtime-typescript-checker-demo).

 Also, it's possible to run `npm run test` on this project.
 It's probably a good idea to edit `generateschema.test.ts` and disable the `teardown` step.